Banner

 Negotiated Work-based Learning and Organisational Learning – The Relationship between Individual and Organisational Knowledge Management

-Alan Eardley, School Of Computing and Digital Technologies, Staffordshire University, United Kingdom
+Alan Eardley, Staffordshire University, United Kingdom

 Enterprise Ontology and DEMO – Benefits, Core Concepts and a Case-study